EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 hello-from-jupyterlab-to-outputs.txt
 ```

-Now, within your Open OnDemand command-line session with the back-end, create files in these folders:
+Now, within your Open OnDemand command-line session with the back-end, create files in these directories:

 ```bash
 touch scratch-NUMBER/hello-from-scratch-to-jupyterlab.txt